Your first workflow

 export PATH="$HOME/.local/bin:$PATH"

-2. Author the workflow
+2. Write the workflow

 Create a fresh directory and write a file named hello.jh: